- Software mixing of multiple audio streams, bypassing any restrictions the hardware has.

 PulseAudio comes with many plugin modules.
 All audio from/to clients and audio interfaces goes through modules.
 PulseAudio clients can send audio to "sinks" and receive audio from "sources".
 A client can be GStreamer, xinelib, MPlayer or any other audio application.
 Only the device drivers/audio interfaces can be either sources or sinks (they are often hardware in- and out-puts).

-Starting with openSUSE 11.0 pulseaudio is used for GNOME installations.
-By default the daemon is automatically started if an application tries to use pulseaudio.
-This makes it a source of problems given the wide range of sound systems/applications being used in multimedia applications.
-That's why if you are having issues with PulseAudio, before reporting them to our Bugzilla, make sure you read this article about the perfect PulseAudio setup.
+If you are having issues with PulseAudio, before reporting them to our Bugzilla, make sure you read this article about the perfect PulseAudio setup.
 It contains information about making all available sound systems use PulseAudio for the actual sound playing.
 If on the other hand you wish to disable pulseaudio altogether and fall-back to ALSA for all GNOME based applications, please read section Disabling pulseaudio completely (ALSA fall-back) below.

 GNOME installations include all necessary tools and packages by default.
 In other enviroments pulseaudio is often dragged in due to dependencies but without the tools to control it.
 Therefore the following packages may need to be manually installed in order to control the pulseaudio daemon: